LLM Reference

 Gemini 3.1 Flash-Lite vs Mistral Magistral Small 2509

 Gemini 3.1 Flash-Lite (2026) and Mistral Magistral Small 2509 (2025) are general-purpose language models from Google DeepMind and MistralAI.
-Gemini 3.1 Flash-Lite ships a 1M-token context window, while Mistral Magistral Small 2509 ships a not-yet-sourced context window.
-On pricing, Gemini 3.1 Flash-Lite costs $0.25/1M input tokens versus $0.5/1M for the alternative.
-This comparison covers specs, pricing, capabilities, benchmarks, provider availability, and production fit.
+Gemini 3.1 Flash-Lite ships a 1.05m-token context window, while Mistral Magistral Small 2509 ships a not-yet-sourced context window.
+On pricing, Gemini 3.1 Flash-Lite costs $0.25/1M input tokens versus $0.50/1M for the alternative.
+This comparison covers specs, pricing, API access, capabilities, benchmarks, input and output token costs, and production fit for coding and agent workloads.

 Gemini 3.1 Flash-Lite is ~100% cheaper at $0.25/1M; pay for Mistral Magistral Small 2509 only for provider fit.